 Plant diseases are sneaky, so prevention measures are essential.
 Bacteria and fungi operate on the microscopic level, making it hard to notice a disease until it takes over your entire plant.

-The last thing you want to do is treat your plants with chemicals that could seep into the food you’re growing.
+The last thing you want to do is treat your diseased plants with chemicals that could seep into the food you’re growing.
 Organic gardeners face an extra step – learning how to treat tomato plant diseases organically.
-Chemicals have a time and place, but in most situations, organic treatment options exist.
+Chemical control has a time and place, but in most situations, organic treatment options exist.

 11 Common Tomato Plant Diseases

 We’re going to look at the most common tomato plant disease.
 It’s impossible to cover all of the diseases your plants could face; many diseases are regional.
 Instead, we’ll look at the ones you are most likely to encounter and show you how to stop the disease in its tracks.

 One of the first tomato plant diseases you might encounter is damping off, a fungal disease that causes the collapse of seedlings or the failure to germinate.
 It can be frustrating for home gardeners to put work into starting tomato seeds at home, only to have plants fail and die because of damping off.